 Tens of millions of children across the globe, have been uprooted by conflict or crisis, forced to flee violence or extreme poverty or both.
 Some children have known nothing but war.
 Some are forced to make difficult and dangerous journeys abroad.
 Some have been out of school for years and don’t know when they might return.

-This child refugee crisis is the worst since World War II — a humanitarian emergency that demands immediate action.
+The modern child refugee crisis is the worst since World War II — a humanitarian emergency that demands immediate action.
 Whether these children are migrants, refugees, or internally displaced, they are all children first.
-They don't choose where they're born.
+They don't choose where they are born.
 They urgently need — and deserve — our help now.

-UNICEF is also using its decades of humanitarian expertise to help vulnerable immigrant children in the U.S. UNICEF USA and partners work to support and expand existing protection measures, which include alternatives to detention, advocacy and the strengthening of the sponsor system.
+UNICEF is also leveraging decades of humanitarian expertise to help vulnerable immigrant children in the U.S. UNICEF USA and partners work to support and expand existing protection measures, which include alternatives to detention, advocacy and the strengthening of the sponsor system.

 Top photo: A young refugee from Ethiopia's Tigray region rests at a camp in eastern Sudan. © UNICEF/UN0403168/Abdalkarim